-Over the spring extensive consultations have taken place to establish the best approach to installing new equipment and improving existing facilities.
+Consultations have taken place to establish the best approach to installing new equipment and improving existing facilities.
 Local residents and experts in consultation STBY, led this process.
 The next step was the appointment of project managers to implement the plans.
 The project managers have had discussions with the police and with the planning department ahead of sumbission of a planning application.
 The two key reports can be downloaded below.